ghgemmer/Halloween/README.md

 I might have it showing or showing through the costume, at least the outline of the ribs.
 The prop skeleton body has the bottoms of the legs bent back on the ground as if the prop is sitting on its knees.
-These are not shown in the photos as I just lean them against the sides of the prop. and lower leg.
+These are not shown in the photos as I just lean them against the sides of the prop.
 The body uses an iHome speaker to talk and emit audio,  an Adafruit microphone and amplifier module with AGC to listen, a pneumatic cylinder, solenoid valves, and air compressor to rotate the upper part of the prop from a leaning over position, parallel to the ground, to an upright position and vice versa.